abera07/ChatBot-MessengerX-/README.md

 Register your bot url
 ---------------------

-Contact us for registering your bot url and we will issue you an api\_token (connect@machaao.com)
+Contact Machaao for registering your bot url and they will issue you an api\_token (connect@machaao.com)

 Install NGROK - For Dynamic DNS (Required)